asift91/Manual_Migration/option2.md

         - With the above steps Moodle infrastructure is ready.

 - **Log Paths**
-        - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
+    - On-Premise might be having different log path location and those paths need to be updated with Azure log paths.
     - TBD Need to be check how to configure log paths in Azure.

 - **Restart servers**
     - Update the time stamp to update the local copy in VMSS instance.
         ```
         /usr/local/bin/update_last_modified_time.azlamp.sh
         ```
     - Restart the nginx and php-fpm servers
         ```
         sudo systemctl restart nginx
         sudo systemctl restart php<phpVersion>-fpm
         ```

 ## Post Migration

-        Post migration of Moodle application user need to update the certs and log paths as follows
+-   Post migration of Moodle application user need to update the certs and log paths as follows

 - **Virtual Machine:**
     -   Go to Controller VM and update the log paths, SSL Certificates, update time stamp and restart servers.
     - **Log Paths**
-        - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
+        - On-Premise might be having different log path location and those paths need to be updated with Azure log paths.
         - nginx log path are defaulted to /var/log/nginx.
              - access.log and error.log are created.

     - **Certs:**
         - *SSL Certs*: The certificates for your Moodle application reside in /moodle/certs/

         - Copy over the .crt and .key files over to /moodle/certs/.
-The file names should be changed to nginx.crt and nginx.key in order to be recognized by the configured nginx servers.
+The file names should be changed to nginx.crt and nginx.key in order to recognize by the configured nginx servers.
 Depending on your local environment, you may choose to use the utility scp or a tool like WinSCP to copy these files over to the cluster controller virtual machine.

         - You can also generate a self-signed certificate, useful for testing only:
             ```